Schiff7/karaage/data/2019-04-21-work-with-css.md

 }
 ```

-Take the balance of the two ways makes things better.
+Taking the balance of the two ways makes things better.